 If you save seeds from Fragaria x ananassa, you are saving seeds from a hybrid, a combination of two or more berries that have been bred to bring out the most desirable traits of each and then combined into one new berry.
 That means that any fruit won’t come true from that seed.
 Wild strawberries, however, or open pollinated cultivars, such as “Fresca,” will come true from seed.
 So, you need to be selective about your strawberry seed growing experiment.

-I use the term “strawberry seed growing experiment” because depending upon the seed you select, who knows what the results might be?
+I use the term “strawberry seed growing experiment” because depending upon the seed you select, who knows what the results might be.
 That said, that’s half the fun of gardening; so, for those of you who are seed saving devotees, read on to find out how to save strawberry seeds for planting.

 How to Save Strawberry Seeds for Planting

 First things first, saving the strawberry seeds.
-Place 4-5 berries and a quart of water in a blender and run it on its lowest setting for 10 seconds.
+Place four to five berries and a quart (1 L.) of water in a blender and run it on its lowest setting for 10 seconds.
 Strain out and discard any floating seeds, then pour the rest of the mixture through a fine meshed strainer.
 Let the liquid drain out into the sink.
 Once the seeds are drained, spread them out on a paper towel to dry thoroughly.

 Store the saved seeds in an envelope inside a glass jar or in a zip-lock bag in the refrigerator until one month prior to planting them.
 One month before you plan to plant the seeds, place the jar or bag in the freezer and leave it for a month to stratify.
 Once the month has passed, remove the seeds from the freezer and allow them to come to room temperature overnight.